SuperElastix/elastix/CONTRIBUTING.md

 ### Do you have questions about the source code? ###

 * Ask any question about how to use `elastix` on the _mailing list_.
-You can subscribe to the mailing list [here](http://lists.bigr.nl/mailman/listinfo/elastix), after which you can email elastix@bigr.nl.
+You can subscribe to the mailing list [here](http://lists.bigr.nl/mailman/listinfo/elastix), after which you can email to elastix@bigr.nl.

 * Do not open an issue on GitHub for general questions, registration questions, or issues you may have while running `elastix`. _GitHub issues are primarily intended for bug reports and fixes._